 One of the most relevant challenges that the FAU faces in the production process relates to the Treasury's goal of releasing the CB at the same time as the executive's budget proposal is presented to Parliament.
-This situation puts a lot of pressure on the staff, since they do not work with actual figures and sometimes they must take a wise guess on the budget figures used in the CB.
+This situation puts a lot of pressure on the staff, since they do not work with actual figures and sometimes they must hazard a wise guess as to the main trends and characteristics of the CB.
 This further entails a constant review process and the flexibility to change the document as the national budget is finalised.